-DO
+DO:

-- Get signed consent from parents/carers and/or the young person to allow mutual interaction with the organisation profile e.g. Facebook page or Twitter account - Set up a closed (i.e. private) group chat between the team and ensure that the correct people are part of the group e.g. parents and/or another member of staff or volunteer to ensure impartiality and monitoring.
-If setting up a closed group chat consideration must be given to the minimum age requirements for that particular social media site - Make parents/carers aware of the profiles existence and the site the child or young person will be accessing and the restrictions of use for this preferred site - Have an official agreement in place which states that access to members' profiles are used only to pass on relevant information or to answer questions regarding the Club or football issues
+- Get signed consent from parents/carers and/or the young person to allow mutual interaction with the organisation profile e.g. Facebook page or Twitter account - Set up a closed (i.e. private) group chat between the team and ensure that the correct people are part of the group e.g. parents and/or another member of staff/volunteer to ensure impartiality and monitoring.
+If setting up a closed group chat consideration must be given to the minimum age requirements for that particular social media site - Make parents/carers aware of the profiles existence and the site the child or young person will be accessing and the restrictions of use for this preferred site - Have an official agreement should be in place which states that access to members' profiles are used only to pass on relevant information or to answer questions regarding the Club or football issues

-- Members of staff and volunteer should review the privacy settings on their own social media profiles and consider whether it is appropriate for children and young people to be able to view their profiles easily - Monitor any organisational social media accounts and remove any abusive or offensive content and report the matter to the Child Wellbeing and Protection Officer and police, if a criminal matter - Report any disclosure of abuse or bullying through social media to the Child Wellbeing and Protection Officer in line with the Responding to Concerns Procedure - Block and report anyone who is sending abusive or inappropriate messages.
+- Members of staff and volunteers should review the privacy settings on their own social media profiles and consider whether it is appropriate for children and young people to be able to view their profiles easily - Monitor any organisational social media accounts and remove any abusive or offensive content and report the matter to the Child Wellbeing and Protection Officer and police, if a criminal matter - Report any disclosure of abuse or bullying through social media to the Child Wellbeing and Protection Officer in line with the Responding to Concerns Procedure - Block and report anyone who is sending abusive or inappropriate messages.
 DO NOT respond to the post

-DON'T
+DON'T:

-- Become friends, follow or tag children and young people for whom they are in a position of authority or trust via their own social media account - Give out their password, pin or login details either face to face or online and make sure they sign out of their social media if logged in on a shared devices - Communicate with children via personal accounts or private messages.
-If a child or young person contacts them directly they should discourage the child or young person having conversations away from the group chats

-- Communicate with children via social media about personal matters - Contact children and young people who play for other clubs or National Associations through social media as a means of attracting them to or signing them at a particular club. - Become involved in any debates concerning selection, performance or personalities - even where the subject of the discussion is anonymous
+- Become friends, follow or tag children and young people for whom they are in a position of authority or trust via their own social media account - Give out their password, pin or login details either face to face or online and make sure they sign out of their social media if logged in on a shared device - Communicate with children via social media about personal matters - Contact children and young people who play for other clubs through social media as a means of attracting them to or signing them at the club - Become involved in any debates concerning selection, performance or personalities - even where the subject of the discussion is anonymous